footstep9612/slate/source/index.html.md

 # Introduction

-The **AIC Open API** is a RESTful based API that can be used by any distributors to perform business functions with Amerilink.
+The **AIC Open API** is designed under RESTful API standard  that can be used by any distributors to perform business functions with Amerilink.

 There are two set of environments been provided  **Test Environment** and **Live Environment**.
 In each of the environment, the APIs are categorized into two part based on the functionality: